mgalbanese12/mgalbanese12.github.io/_posts/2021-04-05-Payor Analysis.markdown

 date: 2021-04-05
 img: circlemesa.png
 alt: image-alt
-project-date: April 2021
-client: SolutionsFBIA
-category: Data Analysis
-description: I was subcontracted through SolutionsFBIA to analyze claims and contracted payments for a Mental Health Center in order to compare commercial payors to identify opportunities for contract negotiations.
+description: We analyze claims and contracted payments in order to compare commercial payors so that we can find opportunities for contract negotiations.
+We help your services speak for your organizitaion and make sure you're paid appropriately.
 ---